 If you are suffering from acid reflux, Pantoprazole could remedy your condition.
-It is a medicine which provides a cure when there is excessive acid in the stomach.
+It is a medicine which provides relief when there is excessive acid in the stomach.
 This can be painful and create ulcers and erode the lining of the throat.

 Pantoprazole 20 mg is a gastro-resistant tablet which is used to reduce the over production of stomach acid.
 This means that Pantoprazole is commonly administered to effectively treat acid-related ailments and diseases of the intestine, oesophagus and stomach.
 It is suitable for the treatment of adults and adolescents over the age of 12.